wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.2.5 - 2014/07/21 =
+* Fix - Moved $search_box_text into esc_js() function to stop the search breaking when default text is entered with slash characters.
+* Tweak - Tested 100% compatible with WooCommerce version 2.1.12
+* Credit - Thanks to Rodney Washington for alerting us to this issue.

 = 2.2.2.4 - 2014/06/17 =
 * Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );